 One day Eddie Hubbard and I got to school early, an unusual event, but one we decided to use creatively.
-We were often urged by our teachers to think outside-the-box and even more frequently to “apply yourselves.”
+We were often urged by our teachers to “apply yourselves.”
 We realised there was one surface that the bacteriostatic soap had not been applied to, the metal push panels on the doors.
-Old style doorknobs were no longer used in our new school and all doors had metal push panels to open them.
+Old style doorknobs were no longer used in our new school.
+All doors were opened by metal push panels.

-I had learned that red blood cells carried oxygen, Ghana exported bauxite and that water is made of oxygen and hydrogen.
+I had learned random facts about the world: red blood cells carried oxygen, Ghana exported bauxite, and mercury wouldn’t freeze.
 But facts aren’t wisdom.
 The most valuable knowledge had been acquired outside the shiny new classrooms.
-The rough and tumble of teenage years taught me to value the warmth of friendship and the healing salve of humour, to question everything, and stand up for myself if attacked — life-rings for the choppy waters ahead.
+The rough and tumble of teenage years taught me to value the warmth of friendship and the healing salve of humour, that I should question everything, and to stand up for myself if attacked — life-rings for the choppy waters ahead.